skybrush-io/flockwave-spec/doc/protocol.md

 ### `ConnectionStatus`

 Enumeration type that describes the possible states of a connection.
-A connection may be in exactly one of the following four states at any time:
+A connection may be in exactly one of the following five states at any time:

 `disconnected`
 : The connection is not alive and no connection attempt is currently in progress.